named-data/NLSR/docs/beginners-guide.rst

 -------------------------

-Before installing NLSR, it is necessary to first download and install ChronoSync, which is a library that allows NLSR routers to verify that their routing information coincides.
+Before installing NLSR, it is necessary to first download and install ChronoSync, which is a synchronization library which allows NLSR routers to synchronize Link State Advertisements (LSAs).
 More information about ChronoSync may be found at [Chronosync]_.
 This library may be installed by running the following commands as a regular user and at the directory defined at § `1 <#intro>`__: